gravityforms/gravityformsrestapi/README.md

 If you open an issue within GitHub, please provide information on the related code describing the problem.
 If you are unable to do so, please [open a support ticket](https://www.gravityhelp.com/request-support/) instead.

-Issues that are not code-related will be immediately closed, and you will be immediately directed to open a support ticket.
+Issues that are not code-related will be immediately closed, and you will be directed to open a support ticket.

 ## Upgrading to Version 2